ShixiangWang/sigflow/README.md

 There are some example data sets in this repository, you can find how to test different workflows in [test/test.sh](test/test.sh).
 It is time consuming to run all tests, just pick an example test similar to your task and see how it works.
 Before releasing a new version of **Sigflow**, I would run all tests to make sure they work well.

+## Other tools

+- For interactive analysis and visualization, please refer to its co-evolutionary R package [sigminer](https://github.com/ShixiangWang/sigminer).
+- For mutation analysis, please refer to [Maftools](https://github.com/PoisonAlien/maftools).

 ## Citation